Fail2ban: Store banned IP addresses in SQL database

 mysql fail2ban -e "SELECT * FROM banned"

-You should see the command output like below:
+You should see the output like below:

 +----+---------+-------+----------+---------+------------------+---------------+---------------------+--------+